steltenpower/swipaLOD/README.md

 # Train of Thought
-(mindmapping with the power of Linked Data in your fingertips)
+(mindmapping with the power of Linked Data in your fingertips.
+A web application)

 In our associative brains information is linked, forming a network.
 Many people communicate subsets visually through free-form mindmaps, or more structured diagrams often on paper or whiteboards, sometimes with specialized software.